rich-junwang/rich-junwang.github.io/content/posts/tech/large_scale_pretraining/index.md

     caption: "" #图片底部描述
     alt: ""
     relative: false
+math: true
 ---

 Large language model pretraining is a very challenging task which requires very strong engineering and science skills.
 People tend to underestimate efforts needed to train a good large model like GPT3 etc. Most people imagine that they can get decent language models given enough computation resources.
 The fact is even today only OpenAI is providing LM APIs where people can freely play with and get good performances.
 In this blog, we'll talk about pretraining from the whole pipeline: data sourcing, collection and processing, tokenization, architecture engineering and evaluation.
-Hopefully, it would be helpful for foundational model training practioners.
+Hopefully, it would be helpful for foundational model training practitioners.

 ### Data
 Data is crucial in any ML system.
 This is true to pretraining as well.
 As is shown in Gopher paper,  a large, diverse and high-quality dataset is needed to train a good model.
 In the following table, it shows the datasets used in [`Gopher` model](https://arxiv.org/pdf/2112.11446.pdf) training.
 Now we're looking at terabytes scale of training data.